AI-GIS/AutonomousGIS_GeodataRetrieverAgent-master/README.md

 # Autonomous GIS - GeoData Retrieve Agent
 The GeoData Retriever Agent is a plugin integration of an autonomous GIS agent for geospatial data retrieval and QGIS.
 This plugin simplifies the process of retrieving and loading geospatial data into the QGIS environment through natural language commands.
-It leverages [LLM-Find](https://github.com/gladcolor/LLM-Find), an autonomous framework designed to select and fetch geospatial data by generating and executing programs with self-debugging capabilities.
-For more details on the framework, please refer to our preprint manuscript: Huan Ning, Zhenlong Li, Temitope Akinboyewa, and M. Naser Lessani.
-2024.
-“An Autonomous GIS Agent Framework for Geospatial Data Retrieval.” arXiv. [https://doi.org/10.48550/arXiv.2407.21024](https://doi.org/10.48550/arXiv.2407.21024).
+It leverages [LLM-Find](https://github.com/AI-GIS/LLM-Find), an autonomous framework designed to select and fetch geospatial data by generating and executing programs with self-debugging capabilities.
+For more details on the framework.

 QGIS Plugin page: https://plugins.qgis.org/plugins/AutonomousGIS_GeodataRetrieverAgent/